larose1498/Tune-Grabber---Youtube-Music-Downloader/README.md

 # Tune-Grabber---Youtube-Music-Downloader
 Downloads Youtube videos as mp3 files

+Basic GUI is included by default, but you can use the CLI program by using youtube-to-mp3.py by itself

 In order for this to work, you must have python 3.12 or higher (older version may work, but no guarantee).
 This is built heavily on yt_dlp